Ak-Suu (Syr Darya)

-The Ak-Suu (Ак-Суу; Оқсу; Oqsuv) is a left tributary of the Syr Darya, flowing through Batken Region of Kyrgyzstan and Sughd Region of Tajikistan.
+The Ak-Suu or Aksu (Ак-Суу; Оқсу; Oqsuv) is a left tributary of the Syr Darya, flowing through Batken Region of Kyrgyzstan and Sughd Region of Tajikistan.
 The river starts at Ay-Kul, in the north slopes of Turkestan Range in Sarkent State Nature Park.

 The river flows into the river Syr Darya near the town Navkat in northern Tajikistan.
 However, the river is fully diverted for irrigation and rarely reaches the Syr Darya.
 The main settlements along the river include the village of Ak-Suu in Kyrgyzstan and the town of Navkat in Tajikistan.

 Most communities along the river in both Kyrgyzstan and Tajikistan cultivate rice, relying on the river's water for irrigation.
 In Tajikistan, the water is also used to grow other crops, including cotton, onions, and maize.

 Name

 The name Ak-Suu means "white water" in Turkic languages.
 Numerous rivers in Central Asia bear this name.
 According to one interpretation, rivers originating from glaciers are often referred to as Ak-Suu.
 The name is also attested in historical sources; for example, Babur mentions several rivers named Ak-Suu in his memoir, the Baburname.